-The ethanol industry experienced negative margins during the first quarter of 2015.
-Overall crush and commodity margins, which reflect ethanol and co-product sales prices relative to production inputs such as corn and natural gas, declined due to the drop in ethanol prices and an industry-wide increase in inventories as well as volatility in the energy markets.
-As a result, we along with others in the industry, reduced production rates in the first quarter of 2015 to better balance supply and demand.
-Thus far during the second quarter of 2015, margins have improved and are now positive.
-We have increased production levels in the second quarter and expect to maintain these production levels for the balance of 2015 assuming the improved supply and demand balance is sustained.
+Ethanol industry margins have recovered since the negative margin environment experienced in the first quarter of 2015.
+Overall crush and commodity margins, which reflect ethanol and co-product sales prices relative to production inputs such as corn and natural gas, increased due to higher ethanol prices and an industry-wide decline in inventory levels from lower production.
+We, along with others in the industry, reduced production rates in the first half of 2015 to better balance supply and demand.
+Margins have improved in the second quarter and are now positive.

-Part of the decline in margins is attributable to seasonality, with lower demand in the winter months, driven by lower overall demand for gasoline.
-We expect a better supply and demand balance during the summer and fall months, due to higher overall demand for gasoline during the driving season.
+A better supply and demand balance now exists in part due to higher overall demand for gasoline during the summer driving season.
+In addition, net exports of ethanol continue to be a positive factor for the industry and are expected to increase beyond 2014 levels, which represented the second-highest annual total on record.
 We remain confident in the long-term demand for renewable fuels and our ability to execute and create value.
-Even with the recent drop in fuel prices, ethanol continues to trade at a significant discount to the wholesale price of gasoline.
+Ethanol continues to trade at a significant discount to the wholesale price of gasoline.
 We believe this underscores the value of ethanol as a high-octane, cleaner-burning and cheapest available liquid transportation fuel.